 Before showering, use a dry body brush to help get rid of flakes.
 Take lukewarm showers (not hot ones, sorry) for no longer than 10 minutes once every 24 hours.
 Pat skin dry and within three minutes use a non-perfumed body lotion.

 Avoid antibacterial soaps and detergents, perfumed products and anything containing alcohol.

 Wear comfortable cotton clothes instead of wool that can irritate dry skin.
 And wear gloves to protect your hands from the elements.

 Ramp up your diet with foods rich in omega-3 fatty acids, these have an anti-inflammatory effect and can soothe irritated skin.
 Fish such as sardines, anchovies, herring, and wild Alaskan salmon are all good.
 If you’re vegan, add flaxseeds to salads, in smoothies or on your morning porridge or eggs.
 Coconut oil also promotes skin health.

-Not only are sugar, fructose and processed foods bad for your waistline, they can affect your skin too.
+Not only are sugar, fructose and processed foods bad for your waistline, but they can also affect your skin too.
 Also, limit your intake of grains.
 These foods are all high on the glycemic index, which means they spike insulin leading to inflammation in the body—not good when your skin is already inflamed thanks to the environment.

 Keep scrolling for the products Zamani recommends for anyone suffering from dry, dehydrated and sensitized skin…